golang-design/research/content/posts/cgo-handle.md

 This article discussed the newly introduced `runtime/cgo.Handle` facility coming in the Go 1.17 release that we contributed.
 The `Handle` facility enables us to pass Go values between Go and C back and forth without breaking the cgo pointer passing rules.
 After a short introduction to the usage of the feature, we first discussed a first attempt implementation based on the fact that the runtime garbage collector is not a moving GC and the escape behavior of `interface{}` arguments.
 After a few discussions of the ambiguity of the Handle semantics and the drawbacks in the previous implementation, we also introduced a straightforward and better-performed approach and demonstrated its performance.

-As real-world demonstration, we have been using the mentioned two approaches in two of our released packages for quite a long time:
+As a real-world demonstration, we have been using the mentioned two approaches in two of our released packages for quite a long time:
 [golang.design/x/clipboard](https://github.com/golang-design/clipboard)
 and [golang.design/x/hotkey](https://github.com/golang-design/hotkey)
 before in their `internal/cgo` package.
-We are looking forward to switch to the officially released `runtime/cgo` package in the Go 1.17 release.
+We are looking forward to switching to the officially released `runtime/cgo` package in the Go 1.17 release.

 For future work, one can foresee that a possible limitation in the accepted